Recipe Idea Shop

 Instructions

-• Melt almond bark in the microwave in 30-second increments.
-Stir between increments.
-It should take about 2 minutes to melt, depending on your microwave.
+• Melt the almond bark in the microwave in 30-second increments, stirring between each increment.
+It should take about 2 minutes to melt completely, depending on your microwave.

 Notes